It's Right. It's On Time. Or It's FREE!

 Disadvantages to 2 Color Printing

-- In most cases, two color printing is more expensive than CMYK, unless the size of the piece or quantity is fairly large.
+- In most cases, two color printing is more expensive than full color CMYK, unless the size of the piece or quantity is fairly large.

 - You can't have full color photos or a variety of different colored elements on a project printed with just two colors.